kchu100/SQL/README.md

 The structure of the row locator depends on whether the data pages are stored in a heap or a clustered table.
 For a heap, a row locator is a pointer to the row.
 For a clustered table, the row locator is the clustered index key.
 If there is no clustered index, the row locator is a pointer to the row.
 When there is a clustered index present, the row locator is the clustered index key for the row.

+***Window Functions***
+- A window function performs a calculation across a set of table rows that are somehow related to the current row.
+This is comparable to the type of calculation that can be done with an aggregate function.
+But unlike regular aggregate functions, use of a window function does not cause rows to become grouped into a single output row — the rows retain their separate identities.
+Behind the scenes, the window function is able to access more than just the current row of the query result.
+**Types**
+- Row_number(): will always start at 1 then increase by 1
+- Rank(): would give the identical rows a rank of 2, then skip ranks 3 and 4, so the next result would be 5
+- Dense_rank():  same as row_number(), but rows with duplicates will not increase instead will keep the number; no ranks will be skipped

+- lag(): pulls from previous rows
+- lead(): pulls from following rows

 CREATE (CLUSTERED or NONCLUSTERED) INDEX index_name
 ON table_name (column1, column2, ...);